Man Up | Ep. 138 • September 13, 2016

 And then there’s this other thing called companionate attraction, which can be measured over time, and it looks like this in terms of intensity.
 It’s not a straight line, so it’s hard to see on this video, but it’s more like straight, and then it’ll start to curve up.
 So, it’s maybe more of a curve like this.
 And the idea is that it’s something you got to work on, and there’s that transition period where the two lines cross, and that transition period of three to five years or 18 months to five years, where that passion then has to mutate into a deeper connection that carries the day.

 And then what I believe is – and this is a view that most academics don’t understand – but basically to continue the passion, you need polarity.
 You need the difference between male and female.
 The reason why academics don’t get it, is because they’re so blinded by political correctness over the past 50 years that they can’t say that men and women are different.
 Not even just biologically, they didn’t even want to say that shit.
-But the truth is, male and female have different biology and different chemistry, and it causes a different psychologically.
+But the truth is, male and female have different biology and different chemistry, and it causes a different psychology.

 Now, does that mean that a female can’t be in her essence masculine?
 Of course not.
 And I’ve covered that in other videos.
 And does it mean that a male with a penis can’t be in his core a feminine?
 Of course not.
-What I’m saying is that the majority of, given the biology and the biochemistry of the sexes, will cause a certain type of energy and essence in most males.
+What I’m saying is that the majority of, given the biology and the biochemistry of the sexes, will cause a certain type of energy or essence in most males.
 A masculine essence in most males, a feminine essence in most females, and respecting those two is different is what causes the tension.

 When two human beings spend a lot of time together as I mentioned in the previous videos, they will become alike.
 And if a male and female spend a lot of time together, they would basically depolarize.
 That’s the nature of things.
 They have to work to maintain the polarity of that distance, of masculine and feminine, so that there is that tension, the electricity of those polar opposites.
 Otherwise, they come together and depolarize, and there’s no passion anymore; there’s just friendship and some kind of connection.